Orca: Whaling

-The earlier of known records of commercial hunting of orcas date to the 18th century in Japan.
+The earliest known records of commercial hunting of orcas date to the 18th century in Japan.
 During the 19th and early 20th centuries, the global whaling industry caught immense numbers of baleen and sperm whales, but largely ignored orcas because of their limited amounts of recoverable oil, their smaller populations, and the difficulty of taking them.
 Once the stocks of larger species were depleted, orcas were targeted by commercial whalers in the mid-20th century.
-Between 1954 and 1997, Japan took 1,178 orcas (although the Ministry of the Environment claims that there had been domestic catches of about 1,600 whales between late 1940s to 1960s) and Norway took 987.
+Between 1954 and 1997, Japan took 1,178 orcas (although the Ministry of the Environment claims that there had been domestic catches of about 1,600 whales between the late 1940s to 1960s) and Norway took 987.
 Extensive hunting of orcas, including an Antarctic catch of 916 in 1979–80 alone, prompted the International Whaling Commission to recommend a ban on commercial hunting of the species pending further research.
 Today, no country carries out a substantial hunt, although Indonesia and Greenland permit small subsistence hunts (see Aboriginal whaling).
 Other than commercial hunts, orcas were hunted along Japanese coasts out of public concern for potential conflicts with fisheries.
 Such cases include a semi-resident male-female pair in Akashi Strait and Harimanada being killed in the Seto Inland Sea in 1957, the killing of five whales from a pod of 11 members that swam into Tokyo Bay in 1970, and a catch record in southern Taiwan in the 1990s.